AngelLozan/hf2_le_exchange_search/README.md

 - Order of arguments is important.
 If you have one argument and not the other separating two, then use a space and an empty string `''`
 - Structure the CSV, if path passed, to have one header value named `Address` under which all addresses you wish to check are located. *`Address` is case sensitive*

+- You do not need to include the asset on the csv, just one column, the `Address`.
+Assets are determined initially, where unavailable from the API call, in the `./src/cryptoregex.ts`.

 ex: